sumrdev/How-to-build-fat-jar-file/README.md

 ## Adding a "SuperMain" class

-This is neccessary since your main class is called App and extends Application.
+This is necessary since your main class is called App and extends Application.
 This means your build.gradle is confused and unhappy

 SuperMain class should be in your main/java/addressparsing folder, next to all your other java files.